 New York State Coronavirus Health Hotline: 1-888-364-3065

 Contact the Lehman College COVID-19 Task Force at:

 All Lehman College non-essential staff began working remotely Wednesday, March 18.
-After Gov. Cuomo announced a "New York State on PAUSE" executive order on Friday, March 20, only approved, designated, essential personnel will be admitted to campus going forward.
+After Gov. Cuomo announced a "New York State on PAUSE" executive order on Friday, March 20, only approved, designated, essential personnel will be admitted to campus going forward by appointment.